female student working in the lab

 Overview:

 The Baccalaureate Research Experience (BRE) will provide SJV PRIME+ students with a rigorous, immersive research experience as a foundational component of their medical school preparation.
-Students must engage in primary research for no fewer than two consecutive semesters and are required to publicly present their research findings at the SJVPP symposium by the conclusion of their fourth academic year.
+Students must engage in primary research for no fewer than two consecutive semesters and are required to publicly present their research findings at the SJV PRIME+ symposium by the conclusion of their fourth academic year.

 Upon successful completion of the BRE, students should gain skills and will be evaluated in their ability to1